fakerybakery/simpletts/docs/index.md

 sf.write("output.wav", array, sr)
 ```

+## SimpleTTS vs SpeechToolkit

+I am also working on another project, [SpeechToolkit](https://github.com/ml-for-speech/speechtoolkit).
+SpeechToolkit is designed to be a more comprehensive library with more models and features (such as voice conversion and ASR).
+On the other hand, SimpleTTS is designed to be a lightweight library with a simple API and minimal customization.

 ## Support & Feedback

 If you encounter any issues or have questions, please open an [issue](https://github.com/fakerybakery/simpletts/issues).